Samirahz/InfluxDB/README.md

 ### Prerequisites
 - Node.js
 - npm
-- Access to InfluxDB and Grafana instances
+- Access to InfluxDB and Grafana instances (i.e. login credentials with InfluxDB and Grafana)

 Complete the following steps to install and setup the InfluxDB UI.
 ### 1. Clone this repository to your local machine
 ```bash